Spring 2025

 Required Readings

 There will be required readings associated with most topics during the semester.
-The readings will either be sections from the recommended textbooks, scientific articles, and/or tutorials.
+The readings will usually be in the form of scientific articles, and/or tutorials.
+On days when the reading is critical to the group discussions in class, you will be instructed to complete a short pre-lecture form a few hours before class starts.

 Almost every paper will be discussed over the period of a week.
 To streamline the paper reading process, each student group will be in charge of providing a brief overview of a paper before we discuss it for the first time, as well as a 2-page summary after the paper is discussed in class.
 The schedule of the paper review will be shared with students after the first week of classes.